 This line from Reality BitesI actually find comforting more than anything else.
 I’ve always found that this movie makes a lot of sense when it comes to realizing what being an adult really means.
 One of the things I’ve learned so far from being in this transitional time of my life (as given emphasis to by this line from Reality Bites) is that I still have so much to learn, and that I shouldn’t fret over the fact that I don’t know everything.

 5. The Breakfast Club

 The Breakfast Clubis the perfect coming of age movie.
 There’s so much to take from it.
 Personally, I like how it tells you to not worry about being so alone in your strangeness, because everybody is strange in their own way.
-Times of transition usually call for having to step out of your comfort zone and entering the great unknown full of situations, experiences, and people who are all so unfamiliar to you.
-Especially for the case of unfamiliar people, I worry that they may not like me and that something’s wrong with me because they don’t.
+Times of transition usually call for having to step out of your comfort zone to enter the great unknown full of situations, experiences, and people who are all so unfamiliar to you.
+For me- especially in the case of unfamiliar people, I worry that they may not like me and that something may be wrong with me because they don’t.
 But taking a cue from The Breakfast Club, we’re all bizarre in our own little ways, it’s just more obvious in others than the rest.
 But I guess it’s in our being bizarre that we learn how to embrace who we are, or if need be- make right the things we should improve in ourselves.